jimahlstrom/HL2IOBoard/README.md

+#### Transmit Frequency

+The transmit frequency is a five-byte integer number in hertz.
+You can send BYTE1 to BYTE4 in any order.
+When BYTE0 is sent, the Pico will update the global 64-bit integer new_tx_freq and the 8-bit frequency code new_tx_fcode.
+This happens in an interrupt service routine in n2adr_lib/i2c_slave_handler.c.
+Use a polling routine in your main.c to look for changes.
+See the example in n2adr_basic.

+#### Frequency Codes

+The files n2adr_lib/frequency_code.c and frequency_code.py contain functions to convert a frequency in hertz to a one-byte code, and to convert a code back to a frequency.
+The code is a useful one-byte approximation of the frequency which is sufficient to recognize the band and to select antennas.
+The codes are monotonic in frequency.
+A table of all the codes is at [frequencycodes.html](http://james.ahlstrom.name/frequencycodes.html).
+Run the Python file "python frequency_code.py" to print your own table of codes.

 #### Receive Input Usage

-This determines how the receive input J9 and the Pure Signal input J10 are used.
+This determines how the SMA receive input J9 and the Pure Signal input J10 are used.
 Mode 0 means that the receive input is not used, but the Pure Signal input is available.
 Mode 1 means that the receive input is used instead of the usual HL2 input, and the Pure Signal input is not available.
 Mode 2 means that the receive input is used for receive, and the Pure Signal input is used for transmit.

 #### Antenna Tuner

 A write to register REG_ANTENNA_TUNER is a command to the tuner.
 I am modeling this on the Icom AH-4 but I want it to work in general.
+See the code in n2adr_lib/icom_ah4.c.
 A write of 1 starts a tune request.
 A write of 2 is a bypass command.
 Other tuners may have more commands.
 The Pico will talk to the ATU and change the register to higher numbers to indicate progress.
 The PC must read this register while tuning progresses.
 If the register reads as 0xEE the PC must send RF to the ATU, and stop RF when 0xEE stops.
 A final value of zero indicates a successful tune.
 Values of 0xF0 and higher indicate that tuning failed.